Cars

 also identifies Smiffy's rival there as Alan Barker driving the Smith

-for Brian Powles 154), who established that the photo is 1977, the
+for Brian Powles 154), says the photo must be 1977, the

 year Alan B. drove Gertie; Graham also doubts the White City